chutommy/currencies/README.md

 __StreamingSubscribeResponse__ defines the response message for the SubscribeCurrency call.
 It holds either GetCurrencyResponse or the Status error.

 *Get_currency_response defines the response message with the data about the currency.*<br>
-*Error defines the error status of the problem which occured.*
+*Error defines the error status of the problem which occurred.*
 ```proto
 message StreamingSubscribeResponse {
     oneof message{